-Update: As of October 16, there has been 798 crashes* involving semi-trucks in Washington State.
-At the same time last year, there had been 661.**
+Update: As of October 16, there has been 798 semi truck crashes* in Washington State.
+At the same time last year, there had been 661.

 Just in the last few weeks, there’s been several major collisions that caused severe injuries—and kept thousands stuck in traffic for hours.

 June 9: Three semi trucks collided in Blaine, Washington, just south of the U.S.-Canada border.
-The Bellingham Herald reported that 2 drivers were injured, one trapped in the truck for over an hour.
+The Bellingham Herald reports that 2 drivers were hurt— one trapped in the truck for over an hour.

 Then, a semi-truck rear-ended a Metro bus on I-5 in Seattle.